- CrustLab /

 Hybrid Blockchain

 A hybrid blockchain is one that combines elements of both public and private blockchain networks.
 This type of database structure is useful for organizations that want to share some information with the public while also keeping sensitive data private.
+Enterprises can use hybrid blockchain systems to manage sensitive operations such as bank account management while retaining control over private data.
 Examples of public blockchain networks include Dragonchain and Cardano.

 Consortium